 At trial, the Superior Court found Papadopoulos and Bright to be fraudulent but dismissed the action against the lawyer and his firm.
-Although it acknowledged that Mr. Salomon and his firm were in breach of their professional duties to Ms. Matte-Thompson, it concluded that there was no causal link between their faults and the damages suffered by the Plaintiff.
+Although it acknowledged that Mr. Salomon and his firm were in breach of their professional duties to Ms. Matte-Thompson, it concluded that there was no causal link between their faults and the damages she suffered.
 In the Court's view, she was the victim of a fraud carried out by Papadopoulos and Bright.
 What’s more, the Court found that no fault was committed by Salomon with respect to 166 since Ms. Matte-Thompson was the one who took the initiative to transfer the sums to Triglobal.
 This was done without the advice of Mr. Salomon.
 The Court also ruled that Mr. Salomon could not be at fault as the losses resulted in later investments.

 Ms. Matte-Thompson and 166 appealed the decision.
 The Court of Appeal overturned the trial judge's conclusions and held Salomon and his firm jointly liable.